Free museum entry for New Zealanders and people living in New Zealand

 Conference workshops

-You'll be invited to select one of these concurrent sessions on registration:
+You'll be invited to select ONE of these concurrent sessions on registration:

 A. Kaupapa Here | Policy